CPRE Hampshire Countryside Awards

 The Countryside Awards, organised by the Campaign to Protect Rural England (CPRE) Hampshire in association with Steve's Leaves, a brand of Vitacress Salads Ltd. Launched in 2007 we aim to recognise significant achievements across the county which support our goal of "standing up for the countryside".

-The 2014 awards were launched on 31st March at The Round About Café, a not-for-profit community cafe near Southampton.
+The 2014 acompetition was launched on 31st March at The Round About Café, a not-for-profit community cafe near Southampton.
 Shown on the right at the event are Dee Haas, chair of CPRE Hampshire, the Right Worshipful the Mayor of Southampton, Ivan White and Steve Rothwell of Steve's Leaves.
-This year sees new sponsors coming on board and a new category 'green buildings'.
+This year we had two new sponsors and a new category 'green buildings'.

 This year there are four categories, which are: